 One of the most important aspects to being a successful robotics team member, and a person who is in the know and contributing to the team is showing up to our meetings.
 A yearly calendar of meetings is made before the year starts but it may be subject to change on rare occasions depending on particular circumstances.
+Our yearly calendar may be seen here..
 The team does not meet during finals week to allow students to focus on their academics.